harnett/CLOOSE/README.md

 4. Open CLOOSE and run your experiments.

 # 3.1.
-Using the GUI: Parameters
+Using the GUI: Parameters (Inputs)

 The CLOOSE GUI is equipped with various settings to accommodate different experimental designs and uses.
 The user will set their path within the General Panel, and ensure all settings are correct for their specific experiment.
 The following parameters exist within the CLOOSE GUI:

 ### General Panel
+_Trial Number_ : Readout of current trial number during the session

 _Path_ : Directory where data will be saved

-_Trial Number_ : Readout of current trial number during the session
+_save_ : Will save your session if checked

-_% correct_ : Readout of percentage of trials that are correct
+_% correct_ : Readout of percentage of trials in which the experimental model reached target

-_% avers_ : Readout of percentage of trials that have been incorrect/aversive (Might go in future releases)
+_% avers_ : Readout of percentage of trials that have been incorrect/aversive (Will be removed in future versions)

-_Day_ : Current day of training
+_Day_ : Current day of training (Will be removed in future versions)

 ### BCI Panel
 _Motion Corr_ checkbox : Opt to use CLOOSE online motion correction

-_Stim Baseline_ checkbox : Opt to have stimuli or darkness presented during baseline
+_Stim Baseline_ checkbox : Opt to have stimuli (visual or auditory) presented during baseline recording

-_Activity Levels_ Display: Readout of feedback during session
+_Activity Levels_ Display: Readout of feedback during session.
+Reflects how close the model is to reaching target activation

-_Trials_ : Number of trials during BCI session / determines length of BCI session
+_Trials_ : Number of trials to be acquired during the BCI session

-_Spatial freq_ : Spatial Frequency of the feedback stimulus

-_Angle_ : Target (Rewarded?)
-Angle during the closed-loop session

-_Pixels(x)_ : Number of columns being acquired by image acquisition software

-_Lines (y)_ : Number of lines being acquired by image acquisition software

 _Frames (z)_ : Lenght of a single trial in terms of number of frames

-_Target_ : DF/F0 at which target is reached.
-Will be updated after baseline collection
+_target_ : Fraction of trials in which the animal will reach target based on baseline activity.
+Effectively determines the difficulty of the task

 _I.T.I_ : Inter trial Interval

-_Fold_ : For Scanbox users only.
-Folding factor, the same as it appears on the Scanbox GUI
+_Baseline (z)_ : Lenght of the baseline session, in terms of number of frames

+_Fold_: For Scanbox users only.
+If you know, you know

+_Test_ Push button: Currently for debugging and offline plotting in GUI.
+Might be removed in future releases.

 _Baseline_ Push button: Starts running the baseline session

-_Test_ Push button: Might be removed in future releases

-_Reward_ Push button: Might be removed in future releases
+_Run BCI_ Push button: Starts running the closed-loop bci session

-### Drifting Gratings Panel
+### MC Panel

-_Frames (z)_ : Number of frames that will be collected for the baseline recording
+_Nq_ : Number of quadrants that will be used for motion correction

+_NqX_ : x pixels (columns) of each motion correction quadrant

+_NqY_ : y pixels (rows) of each motion correction quadrant

+_Dsmp_ : Downsampling factor for motion correction.
+If set to 5 for example, it will only motion correct every 5th frame

+### Exp Design Panel

+_1 Pop_ : Will setup the baseline recording and the closed-loop part of your BCI experiment, to perfom a 1 population experiment.
+Uncertain about what that is?
+Chck out our paper (Link above)

+_2 Pop_ : Will setup the baseline recording and the closed-loop part of your BCI experiment, to perfom a 2 populations experiment.
+Uncertain about what that is?
+Chck out our paper (Link above)

+_Pop dynamics_ : Will setup the baseline recording and the closed-loop part of your BCI experiment, to perfom a population dynamics experiment.
+Uncertain about what that is?
+Chck out our paper (Link above)

+### Image Panel

+_Pixels(x)_ : Number of columns being acquired by image acquisition software

+_Lines (y)_ : Number of lines being acquired by image acquisition software

+_Quality_ : Quality of the data being streamed into CLOOSE.
+Can either be uint8, uint16 or uint32.
+Do you need a different format?
+Get in touch

+_Dsmp_ : CLOOSE will average and process your data every nth image.

+### Feedback Panel

+_Visual_ : CLOOSE will map neuronal activity to a visual feedback stimulus (rotating gabor grating).

+_Audio_ : CLOOSE will map neuronal activity to an auditory feedback stimulus (rotating gabor grating).

+_Spatial freq_ : Spatial Frequency of the feedback stimulus.

+_Angle_ : Target (Rewarded?)
+Angle during the closed-loop session.

+### Signal Panel

+_DF/F0_ : Will use DF/F0 as the main signal to drive the BCI.
+Reccomended for calcium inidcators and iGluSnfr experiments

+_Spikes_ : Will use firing rates as the main signal to drive the BCI.
+Reccomended for experiments using voltage indicators

+_Freq.
+Cutoff_ : The high-pass filter frequency cutoff for spike detection using voltage indicators

+_Nstd_ : Number of standard deviations above noise for spike detection using voltage indicators

+### Pop Dynamics Panel

+_PCA_ : Principal Component Analysis for dimensionality reduction.
+Only for users selecting Pop Dynamics in the Exp Design panel.

+_tSNE_ : t-distributed Stochastic Neighbor Embedding for dimensionality reduction.
+Only for users selecting Pop Dynamics in the Exp Design panel.

+_Ndim_ : In how many dimensions you want your data collapsed.
+Can be anything between 1 and the number of ROIs for PCA.
+It will be equal 2 for tSNE.

+### Online z-tracking Panel

+_z-tracking_ checkbox : Opt for online z-tracking.
+Plotting will pop up in a separate figure panel

+_Load Reference Planes_ : Load a z-stack (1 image per plane) of  .tiffs to be used as a reference volume to compare your incoming images against

+_N Planes_ : The number of planes in your z-stack

+_Sq Size_: Determnines the size of the square (Sq x Sq) used for z-tracking

+_Load image_ : Instead of loading a previously acquired z-stack, you can use this button to acquire a new z-stack online.

+### ROI Activity Panel

+Plots the activity traces (either DF/F0 or spikes) online

 ### ROI Panel

+_Alignment Only_ checkbox : opt if you're using CLOOSE to align your FOV in x, y and z with previous days

+_Add Filename here_ : Load a FOV from a different recording to use for online motion correction

-_# frames_ : Number of frames streamed for motion correction / ROI drawing
+_# frames_ : Number of frames streamed to CLOOSE for motion correction and ROI drawing

-_Plane #_ : Plane to use for BCI if doing multi-plane imaging
+_Plane #_ : Plane(s) to use for BCI if doing multi-plane imaging

-_Plane tot._ : Total numbers of planes acquired during imaging
+_Plane tot_ : Total number of planes acquired during imaging

-_Selection (Mean, Max, Std, All Frames)_ : How to generate image for motion correction / ROI - We reccomend using mean
+_Selection (Mean, Max, Std, All Frames)_ : How to generate image for motion correction/ROI - We reccomend using mean (other options might be removed in future releases)

 _Load Image_ Push button: for streaming image for motion correction / ROI drawing